If You Related to Francesca Bridgerton’s Orgasm Difficulties, You’re Not Alone

 Get Educated About Sex, Relationships, Pleasure, and Your Body

 Depending on your age and where you grew up, your sex education was likely somewhere on the spectrum from “lacking” to “non existent.”
-If you’re exploring later in life and feel like you don’t know all that much about your sexuality, your body, or what you enjoy, that’s no reflection on you.
+If you’re exploring sex or relationships later in life and feel like you don’t know all that much about your sexuality, your body, or what you enjoy, that’s no reflection on you.
 But it is something you can take control of!
-This might include some unlearning, letting go of old narratives or shame that isn’t serving you.
+This might include some unlearning, letting go of old narratives, and releasing shame that isn’t serving you.

 Check out the resources section below to help you get started.